SOUTHEAST-HOPEWELL JUNCTION, NEW YORK

-Note; A fence blocks your path, as of April 2022, as a trestle over the East Branch Croton River has not yet been upgraded.
-Construction is planned to start this year.
+Note; A fence blocks your path, as of July 2023, as a trestle over the East Branch Croton River has not yet been upgraded.
+Construction is planned to start Fall 2023.

 Note; Detour.
 To reach the next section you must carry your bike down a long set of stairs to E Main St. Then travel on-road left (south) along E Main St, then right on Main St to your first right on Peaceable Hill Rd to another set of stairs back up to the trail.
 About a 0.4 mile detour.